berndab/pyber_analysis/README.md

 It should be expected that the number of rides decreases the farther out the rides occur from major city centers.
 This decrease can be attributed to the smaller population density of suburban and rural cities and to these cities being more conducive to the use of personal automobiles for transportation.
 However, a 80% plus difference in total rides is too large a magnitude to be solely attributed to these two factors.
 The higher average cost of PyBer rides in suburban and rural setting must also strongly contribute to PyBer’s low ridership in these cities.

 Transportation and parking cost should also be considered when explaining the ridership difference.
-The scarcity and cost of parking at urban destinations as opposed to the availability of free parking at the typical suburban and rural destination significantly contributes this ridership difference.
+The scarcity and cost of parking at urban destinations as opposed to the availability of free parking at the typical suburban and rural destination. also significantly contributes to this ridership difference.
 In urban settings, free parking is much less available, and the cost of paid parking is usually based on time.
 Depending on the urban destination and the time that a PyBer customer spends there, the parking costs in a significant number of instances would exceed the average cost of a urban PyBer ride.
-That means that PyBer is attractive to urban customers because in many instances it offers a cost saving over driving.
+That means that PyBer is attractive to urban customers because, in many instances, it offers a cost saving over driving.

 If we assume that the average distance to an urban destination is shorter than the average distance to a suburban or rural destination, the fuel cost of driving to an urban destination is negligible compared to the parking cost.
 These shorter distances keep the cost of using PyBer low for urban rides.
 Thus, the parking cost saving is the cost advantage of using PyBer in urban cities.
 However, for suburban and rural trips with the longer distances to destinations and the availability of ample free parking, there is a cost disadvantage to using PyBer.
 Because of free parking, it is usually cheaper to drive to suburban and rural destinations.
 However, the ride data provided does not include trip length, so there is no data available to test these assumptions.